d2l-ai/d2l-en/chapter_optimization/optimization-intro.md

 * When the eigenvalues of the function's Hessian matrix at the zero-gradient position are all negative, we have a local maximum for the function.
 * When the eigenvalues of the function's Hessian matrix at the zero-gradient position are negative and positive, we have a saddle point for the function.

-For high-dimensional problems the likelihood that at least some of the eigenvalues are negative is quite high.
+For high-dimensional problems the likelihood that at least *some* of the eigenvalues are negative is quite high.
 This makes saddle points more likely than local minima.
 We will discuss some exceptions to this situation in the next section when introducing convexity.
 In short, convex functions are those where the eigenvalues of the Hessian are never negative.
 Sadly, though, most deep learning problems do not fall into this category.
 Nonetheless it is a great tool to study optimization algorithms.

 ### Vanishing Gradients

-Probably the most insidious problem to encounter are vanishing gradients.
+Probably the most insidious problem to encounter is the vanishing gradient.
+Recall our commonly-used activation functions and their derivatives in :numref:`subsec:activation-functions`.
 For instance, assume that we want to minimize the function $f(x) = \tanh(x)$ and we happen to get started at $x = 4$.
 As we can see, the gradient of $f$ is close to nil.
-More specifically $f'(x) = 1 - \tanh^2(x)$ and thus $f'(4) = 0.0013$.
-Consequently optimization will get stuck for a long time before we make progress.
+More specifically, $f'(x) = 1 - \tanh^2(x)$ and thus $f'(4) = 0.0013$.
+Consequently, optimization will get stuck for a long time before we make progress.
 This turns out to be one of the reasons that training deep learning models was quite tricky prior to the introduction of the ReLU activation function.

 ```{.python .input}
 #@tab all